 (click here) Log In Nursing Assistant Training

 The nursing assistant program is a 75 hour course comprised of both a didactic and clinical component.
 The didactic component which includes instructional materials and tests, is an on-line program and accounts for 51 hours of the 75.
-The clinical component is comprised of 8 hours in the SON skills laboratory on the University campus and 16 hours in a/the clinical facility – all under the supervision of SUSON teachers.
+The clinical component is comprised of 14 hours in the SON skills laboratory on the University campus and 16 hours in a/the clinical facility, all under the supervision of SUSON instructors.

 History of the Certified Nursing Assistant Program

 A local Health Care Systems company requested the School of Nursing to develop a program to teach the company’s executive staff the role and scope of practice of a patient care assistant – as a function of an internal company goal.
 The SON agreed and applied for approval from the state of Kentucky to conduct the Medicaid Nursing Aide program (MNA) -Long Term Care officially titled the Kentucky Nurse Aide Training and Competency Evaluation program (NATCEP).
 State approval was granted and personnel from the SON provided the program which allows the graduate of the program to sit for the State examination.
 This program has been implemented once and additional programs are scheduled.